← Back to projects

 Full Ingestion Pipeline Flow

-The complete path from Google Drive document to OpenSearch kNN index.
-Includes freshness-aware deduplication, multi-format text extraction with binary guardrails, two-stage chunking, batch embedding, and bulk upsert.
+Full path from a Google Drive document to an indexed chunk in OpenSearch.
+Freshness aware dedup, multi-format text extraction with binary guardrails, two stage chunking, batched embedding, and bulk upsert.

 text